Summer Term Menus 2022

 In September 2007, the school was accredited with the national Active Mark Award for Physical Education.
 In particular this recognised the school's provision of 2 hours quality Physical Activity for all pupils including the promotion of constructive play at break time through the Play Ground Leader Scheme.
 This provision was further recognised by Ofsted during the school 2010 P.E. subject inspection.

-Bronze Active Mark Award
+Gold Active Mark Award

 The Gold Active Mark has been achieved by delivering a range of activities and competition throughout school.